 St Julian's Church and Julian of Norwich Shrine

-The 14th century mystic Julian of Norwich had a small anchoress cell attatched to this 12th century church.
+The 14th-century mystic Julian of Norwich had a small anchoress cell attached to this 12th-century church.
 The cell was destroyed in the Reformation, but both church and cell were rebuilt with the original materials after being hit by WWII bombs.